Frequently Asked Questions

 LCMS Youth Gatherings are also the largest gathering for young adults in the entire LCMS!
 While they serve, YAVs will meet hundreds of other Lutheran young adults and form new friendships.
 A great amount of community is cultivated within this group of young people.

 The LCMS Youth Gathering’s primary focus is for Youth Participants between the ages of 14 to 19.
 We suggest that students who are 19 and older, one year out of high school, and have been to at least one previous Gathering apply to be a Young Adult Volunteer (YAV).
-Find more information and how to apply to be a YAV on the Young Adult Volunteer link under the Volunteer tab.

 -

-No, volunteers may not serve as an adult leader for your church’s group while also serving as a volunteer.
-A volunteer’s time commitment does not allow a person to also serve in an adult leader role.
+No, volunteers may not serve as an Adult Leader for your church’s group while also serving as a volunteer.
+A volunteer’s time commitment does not allow a person to also serve in an Adult Leader role.
 Volunteers do have the opportunity to visit with their group when they are not actively serving.

 -